Bruno4l/vscode-node-ts/README.md

-## Node.js with TypeScript template for VSCode
+### Node.js with TypeScript template for VSCode
-Basic template for development of Node.js with TypeScript + Nodemon + Debug inside VSCode
+Basic model for developing Node.js with TypeScript + Nodemon + Debug within VSCode